 |The town of Mahabalipuram is lined with shops with supplies for locals and also an endless array of tourist trinkets.|

-I should mention that all used mattresses have dust mites and most people aren’t affected by their presence.
-However, a certain faction is allergic to their bites which become red and inflamed, exactly my issue.
+I should mention that all used mattresses have dust mites, and most people aren’t affected by their presence.
+However, a particular faction is allergic to bites that become red and inflamed, precisely my issue.

-The food at this hotel is mediocre at best, although the staff is quite kindly as always, and eager to please.
+The food at this hotel is mediocre at best, although the staff is always kind and eager to please.
 The hotel is located in the center of town, leaving us with little opportunity to get out and walk on our own amid the traffic and congestion on the roads.

-Raj is a good driver, speaks good English and is very helpful.
+Raj is a good driver, speaks good English, and is very helpful.
 We’re grateful to have him along during this lengthy portion of our journey.
-The SUV is spotlessly clean, has WiFi (as mentioned), good air-con and is comfortable.
-Raj always has fresh bottles of water, hand sanitizer, toilet paper and tissues available for our use.
+The SUV is spotlessly clean, has WiFi (as mentioned), good air-con, and is comfortable.
+Raj always has fresh water bottles, hand sanitizer, toilet paper, and tissues available for our use.

 |Even young people work to help provide for the family.
 Surprisingly, even in many poor areas, the locals have cell phones.
 We suspect this young person is looking at his phone in this photo.|

 Today, we are touring Pondicherry and will have photos and stories to share in tomorrow’s post.
 Many temples don’t allow interior photos, especially those that are still in use.
-We are respectful of this restriction and don’t attempt to “sneak” a photo as we’ve observed some tourists doing.
+We respect this restriction and don’t attempt to “sneak” a photo as we’ve observed some tourists doing.